rickhull/hello-nix/README.md

 }
 ```

-Here, we are pinning the source packages that are specified in `sources.nix`
+Here, we pin the source packages (specified in `sources.nix`
-and `sources.json`, rather than depending on the external state of nixpkgs.
+and `sources.json`), rather than depending on the external state of nixpkgs.
 With lorri running as a service, you should now be able to run `hello`:

 ```